A Season of Fear, Not Cheer, as Virus Changes Christmas

 People the world over are facing wrenching decisions — to see isolated elderly relatives despite the risk or to miss one of the potentially few Christmases left in the hopes of spending the holiday together next year.

-The United States has not issued nationwide travel restrictions, leaving that decision to state governments, but a federal agency is advising people to stay home.
+There are no nationwide travel restrictions in the United States, but health officials have urged people to stay home and limit gatherings.
+Some states require travelers to get tested or quarantine.

 Michelle Dallaire, 50, an attorney in Idlewild, Michigan, said this would be her first Christmas away from her father, who lives in northern Virginia.
-They’ve always gotten together with family for the holidays but decided it wasn’t worth the risk this year.
+They decided it wasn’t worth the risk this year.

 “It’s sad, but better than never seeing him again,” said Dallaire, who has health issues that also make her particularly vulnerable to the virus.